rippleFCL/meshmon/docs/quick-start.md

-# Quick start
+# Quick Start

-this guide assumes that you have 3 machines that will be referenced as so `node-1`, `node-2`, and `node-3`
+This guide assumes that you have 3 machines that will be referenced as `node-1`, `node-2`, and `node-3`.

 ### Create Project Structure